The Cars In The Fast And The Furious: Tokyo Drift

 nissan silvia s15 street race

-Not only would Tsuchiya offer his expertise, but it would also include stunt driver appearances and technical input from the likes of U.S. drifting legends Rhys Millen, Samuel Hubinette, Tanner Foust, Rich Rutherford, Calvin Wan, and Alex Pfeiffer.
+Not only would Tsuchiya offer his expertise, but Tokyo Drift also included stunt driver appearances and technical input from U.S. drifting legends such as Rhys Millen, Samuel Hubinette, Tanner Foust, Rich Rutherford, Calvin Wan, and Alex Pfeiffer.

-After the movie’s release, some enthusiasts would argue that the movie didn’t capture the essence of the spirit drifting, but let’s be honest, there’s no shortage of facepalm moments throughout the entire Fast and Furious series…
+After the movie’s release, some enthusiasts would argue that Tokyo Drift didn’t capture the essence of the spirit drifting.
+However – let’s be honest – there’s no shortage of facepalm moments throughout the entire Fast and Furious series…

 It’s not perfect, but we still love it, and it always keeps us returning for more!